minipadKB/minitool/README.md

 # Usage

-This command-line utility can be used by opening the Windows Terminal or command prompt (*not powershell*) in the folder of the minitool.exe executable.
+This command-line utility can be used either via the CMD or PowerShell, or by simply running the `minitool.exe` file.
 Below you can find a list of commands.</br>
 **Note:** 'port' is always referring to the port number, excluding the `COM` prefix. (e.g. `4` instead of `COM4`)

 General syntax: `minitool.exe <sub-command> <parameters...>`